-- Objective: To maintain the current network of substance abuse prevention service providers across the state.
+Goal: To maintain the current network of substance abuse prevention service providers across the state.

-- Strategy: DMH Bureau of Alcohol/Drug Abuse will continue to fund prevention activities, statewide.
+Strategy: DMH Bureau of Alcohol/Drug Abuse will continue to fund prevention activities, statewide.
 These activities will continue to be provided through the 15 community mental health/mental retardation centers and 14 free-standing programs.
 Prevention programs will continue to utilize at least three of the six prevention strategies established by Center for Substance Abuse (CSAP), the DMH's federal funding source.
 These strategies include:

 - 1. Information Dissemination

 - 2. Education

 - 3. Alternatives

 - 4. Problem Identification and Referral

 - 5. Community-Based Process

 - 6. Environmental

-All prevention programs will submit activities monthly to the bureau electronically using Version 2 of SureTool, an Internet prevention database developed and made available by Dream, Inc. through a contract with the Bureau of Alcohol and Drug Abuse.
+All prevention programs will submit contracts with the Bureau of Alcohol and Drug Abuse.
 The information received through the database includes specific activities, responsible staff, location, type of activity (approved, promising, model),-strategy utilized, number of participants and participant demographic information.

-Indicator: Quarterly progress reports will be submitted to the Prevention Services Director by the SureTool Coordinator describing the programs' activities, strategies, progress and accomplishments.
-Documentation will be kept that programs have implemented these activities, based on monitoring conducted during regularly scheduled biannual on-site visits.
+Indicator: Quarterly progress reports will be submitted to the Prevention Services Director by the DataGadget Coordinator describing the programs' activities, strategies, progress and accomplishments.

+Measuring Changes in Indicator: Documentation will be kept on programs which have implemented these activities, based on monitoring conducted during regularly scheduled biannual onsite visits.